Joe Keithley

 Joseph Edward "Joey Shithead" Keithley (né Keighley; June 3, 1956) is a Canadian punk musician who is best known as the lead guitarist and vocalist of the punk band DOA.
-He was elected a city councillor in Burnaby, BC in the 2018 municipal elections as a member of the Burnaby Green Party.
+He was elected a city councillor in Burnaby, British Columbia, in the 2018 municipal elections as a member of the Burnaby Green Party.
 He was re-elected in the October 2022 municipal election.

 Early life

 Joe Keithley was raised in Burnaby, British Columbia, and attended Burnaby North Secondary.
 At age 11, he began playing drums after being inspired by a drummer in a jazz band at his sister's wedding.
 Keithley recalls his father's chagrin at Keithley "banging on a kit of his own", describing his father as "super square... completely right wing".
 He would later take up the guitar and vocals, with some of his classmates becoming his bandmates.

 In 1972, in light of the ongoing Vietnam War and the American's planned testing of nuclear weapons off the coast of Alaska's Amchitka Island, 16 year old Keithley and 300 fellow students participated in a school walkout to join a protest organized by Greenpeace.
 Since then, music and activism have been "fused at the center of Keithley's life".